selkhayri/Predict_Now/README.md

-The `predict.py` script parses the string, creates a dataframe with a single row, loads the ML model, `predict_now,` from disk, and then runs the predict function to obtain and return the `Returns` value in json format.
+The `predict.py` script parses the string, creates a dataframe with a single row, loads the ML model, `predict_now,` from disk, and then runs the predict function to obtain and return the `Returns` value in json format, such as the
+following:

+`{"Returns":["1"]}`

+If an error is encountered in the processing of the request, the following json response is returned:

+`{"Returns":["Illegal data submitted"]}`

+## Deployment

+The following steps are required to deploy the API:

+From the project folder:

+* run the command `export FLASK_APP="predict.py"`
+* run the command `flask run`